Bachelor-Thesis-Mobai-2025/mouse-tracking-static/README.md

 - 6 spike counts were detected in truthful mouse movements and 12 spike counts in deceptive mouse movements which suggests more frequent rapid changes in motion during deception.

 ## Neural network modeling
-**`model_training_dl_lstm_gru_v1.py`**: classify whether a mouse movement sequence corresponds to a truthful or deceptive response by learning patterns from time-series features like position, velocity, acceleration, etc..<br>
+**`model_training_dl_lstm_gru_v1.py`**: classify whether a mouse movement sequence corresponds to a truthful or deceptive response by learning patterns from time-series features like position, velocity, acceleration, etc.<br>

 Deep Learning Model Architecture:
 - Input: Sequences of mouse movement features (150 timesteps × 6 features)